learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 <img width=1000 src="https://github.com/learning-software-engineering/learning-software-engineering.github.io/assets/113125436/c64ff5e5-8286-4ad4-b24f-3eae8545f247"/>
 </p>

-Overall, the annotations allow you to make the map pins compeletely your own.
+Overall, the annotations allow you to make the map pins completely your own.
 The possibilities are endless.

 ## Camera Position
 By default the map focuses on the map contents (markers, annotations, etc).
 To focus on a particular region or location, we can use `MapCameraPosition`.
 This can be helpful in a couple cases such as: